 “Everyone knows of Barton Springs, but there is a lesser known and more impressive spot call Hamilton Pools that is worth a short drive to experience.
 Hamilton Pools was formed when the dome of an underground river collapsed leaving a gorgeous natural swimming grotto.
 Go on a warm spring day, before the summer crush and while the waterfalls are still active.
 Bring a pair of shoes and plenty of water for the quarter-mile hike down.”

 “The Red River District is the epicenter for Austin’s world-renowned outdoor music scene with incredible venues to support it.
 Each venue offers great sound and a unique experience.
 Even the neighborhood seems to embrace the almost nightly intrusion and have found a way to coexist.
-For a great show under the stars check out Stubb’s, Mohawk, Scoot Inn as well as the more ruckus Red 7.”
+For a great show under the stars check out Stubb’s, Mohawk, and Scoot Inn.”

 “One of my favorite things to do with my kids is to take them to see bats exiting their caves to feed at dusk.
 Most of the time we venture out to the many caves located in the Texas Hill Country, but there is one place where the bats come to you, the Congress Bridge in the heart of Austin.
 The sight of 1.5 million Mexican Free-Tailed bats spilling out is an experience not to be missed.”